Personal Statement and Resume

 It is very clear that many applicants have been coached by someone that this is how to write a compelling personal statement.
 This format is transparently manipulative, formulaic, and coached.
 Except for the occasional novelist we admit, none of our students or graduates is going to write in this style again; none, thank goodness, is going to begin a brief with, “He stood frozen in fear as the gunman appeared out of the darkness.”
 So, this artifice is irrelevant to law and counter-productive: Once it ceases to surprise – and it did so more than 10 years ago – it just becomes a cliché which really ought to be held against the writer.
 Not only using clichés, but also having been coached ought to, in an ideal world, discount an application.
 Needless to say, however, I did not hold these statements against the writers.
 Often the bulk of the statement does report on impressive activities that are relevant to admission.
 But it is transparent when essay formulas have been coached, and we (should) strongly advise applicants to write in their own voice and style and without trying to dramatize what they have to say in order to attract our attention."

-In addition to the statement, we recommend that you include a resume.
+In addition to the statement, we require that you include a resume.
 The resume may be of any length and should provide chronological information about your work experiences, travels, and accomplishments.
 Your personal statement should not be a narrative version of your resume.